 Generally, the goal of Joseph Pilates original mat pilates repertoire is to strengthen the body’s “powerhouse,” a modern Pilates term that refers to your front body, back body, lower back, upper back, side body, mid region, pelvic region, and your butt.

 Yep you got it right!
 The powerhouse refers to your entire torso, front back and sides.

 Through specific sequencing of the the Original Pilates Repertoire you can expect to improve strength and mobility, and regular practice will help you stand up tall and get on with the demands of your every day life.

 Modern Mat Pilates

 Pilates is well known for helping people develop both strength and flexibility.

-Our dedicated Stretch – Mat Pilates session is a great recovery class where you can expect to open up your body nice and slow.
-The session focusses on stretching exercises that increase the flexibility of the back body, front-body, side-body, hamstrings, and hips.
+Our Modern Mat session is a perfect blend of original mat pilates moves with a modern twist.
+The session focusses on exercises that increase the flexibility and strength of the back body, front-body, side-body, hamstrings, and hips.